 One of our main goals is to ensure the transportation system in the Waluga Neighborhood is safe and enhances neighborhood character and quality.
-This means managing traffic by reducing the amount of cut-through vehicles and unlawful speeding though the neighborhood, and improving and providing for practical and safe pedestrian, bicycle and transit opportunities.
-There are many recommended action measures listed in our Neighborhood Plan that outline specific strategies to help us manage the ever-increasing traffic on our neighborhood streets.
+This means managing traffic by reducing the amount of cut-through vehicles, unlawful speeding though the neighborhood, improving and providing for practical safe pedestrian, bicycle and transit opportunities.
+There are many recommended action measures listed in our Neighborhood Plan Goal 12, TRANSPORTATION that outline specific strategies to help us manage the ever-increasing traffic on our neighborhood streets.
 This includes on-street parking conditions, traffic congestion, and shared parking possibilities.

-The Board approved the following updated 2016 Goals and Actions for traffic in our neighborhood:
+The Waluga Neighborhood Board approved the following Traffic Goals for our neighborhood:

 - Request police enforcement so traffic laws are followed and streets are safe.

 - Provide safe passage for bicycles and pedestrians through our neighborhood.

 - Use traffic calming techniques to slow traffic while retaining residential character and appearance.